Knowledge Bases

 Click on your chosen action to add it to your canvas

-💡 These actions help you manage information within your workflows, making knowledge accessible when and where it's needed.
+💡 Tip: These actions help you manage information within your workflows, making knowledge accessible when and where it's needed.

-How to Use Add Knowledge
+How to Configure Add Knowledge Action

 Click on the Knowledge Base dropdown

-Select an existing Knowledge Base if you've created one before
+Select an existing Knowledge Base if available

 Or click "Create Knowledge Base" to make a new one